peterkappus/hugo-pk/content/blog/running-an-okr-setting-workshop/index.md

 2. Do the Key Results make sense?
 3. Are they clear and unambiguous?
 4. Are they easy to measure?
-5. Are they actually results and not just "tasks to do"?
+5. Are they actually results and not just "[tasks to do](/blog/okrs-are-not-tactics)"?
 6. Are they tough and inspiring?
-3. Are you happy to measure your team's success this quarter based on reaching 70-90% of this goal (and nothing else)?
+3. Are you happy to measure your team's success this quarter based on reaching 70-90% of these key results (and nothing else)?

 ## Share, align, and clarify
-If you've answered "yes" to most of the above, they're ready to show to other teams and stakeholders for feedback.
+If you've answered "yes" to most of the above, then they're ready to show to other teams and stakeholders for feedback.
 This is your chance to gather valuable feedback, give feedback to others and generally align your goals across the entire organisation.
 You might discover that you need to tweak some of the language or the targets themselves.
 You may have missed something major or included something which another part of your organisation didn't expect or is already doing.
 Spend a couple of weeks debating further within your team, across teams, and with other stakeholders to achieve precise alignment and crystal clear language.
 Remember to disagree and commit at scale if necessary.
 Warning: this is easier said than done!

 ## Summary